AndrewCheng02/DSC180B-Capstone-ProjectA09/docs/index.md

 ## Results

+These are the results of our findings.
+We decided to use KNN as a baseline classifier.
+Due to the limited amount of data it would be easy to assume that KNN would perform better since it works well with less data versus a GNN that needs lots of data to train its hyper parameters.
+As the amount of fMRI data becomes more and more accessible we assume that the GNN will out perform the KNN not only in accuracy but computationally in speed.
+As the amount the of data points increases the KNN algorithm becomes slower whereas the GNN becomes more accurate.

 |<img src="./images/performance_graph.png" width=425mm height=400mm>|<img src="./images/performance_table.png" width=500mm height=400mm>|
 |:--:|:--:|
 | **Figure 3.
 GNN vs. K-NN: Classification task performance on Separable (Simulated) Data.** There is a positive relationship between accuracy and separability of groups for both models. | **Figure 4.
 GNN vs. KNN: Classification task performances on HCP Data.** The GNN on thresholded edges had the highest performance at 86.00% accuracy.|